rsyslog/rsyslog-doc/source/concepts/queues.rst

 Queues can be set to dequeue (process) messages only during certain timeframes.
-This is useful if you, for example, would like to transfer the bulk of messages only during off-peak hours, e.g. when you have only limited bandwidth on the network path the the central server.
+This is useful if you, for example, would like to transfer the bulk of messages only during off-peak hours, e.g. when you have only limited bandwidth on the network path to the central server.

 Currently, only a single timeframe is supported and, even worse, it can only be specified by the hour.
 It is not hard to extend rsyslog's